Sections & Flags

-Follow Red and Blue flags.
+Follow Red and Blue flags, Red on the right.

-Route 2, Clubman A, for competent Novice Clubmen.
-A sign at the start of the section will indicate whether Clubman A riders will ride the Hard Route or the Clubman B route.
+Route 2, ‘Clubman A’ the harder of 2 ‘Middle’ Routes, for competent Novice Clubmen.
+A sign at the start of the section will indicate whether Clubman A riders will ride the Hard Route, if no sign they ride the Clubman B route (see below)

 Route 4, Clubman C or Easy.